vsajip/sarge/docs/reference.rst

    :param input: As for :func:`run`.
    :param kwargs: As for :func:`run`.
    :return: As for :func:`run`.

+.. function:: get_stderr(command, input=None, async=False, **kwargs)

+   This function is a convenience wrapper which does the same as :func:`capture_stderr` but also returns the text captured.
+Use this when you know the output is not voluminous, so it doesn't matter that it's buffered in memory.

+   :param command: As for :func:`run`.
+   :param input: As for :func:`run`.
+   :param kwargs: As for :func:`run`.
+   :return: The captured text.

+   .. versionadded:: 0.1.1

 .. function:: capture_both(command, input=None, async=False, **kwargs)